salesforce/codeceptjs-bdd/packages/codeceptjs-cucumber/README.md

 # codeceptjs-cucumber

-***[CodeceptJS][1] E2E framework with Cucumber and Saucelabs***
+***[CodeceptJS](https://codecept.io/) E2E framework with Cucumber and Saucelabs***

 ## About

-> This framework contains Gherkin BDD Tests with CodeceptJS & uses Should.JS assertion library.
-Intgrated with Saucelabs to run on Multibrowsers in Parallel
+> This is the E2E framework with CodeceptJS and Cucumber.
+Integrates with Saucelabs, uses Should.js assertion library.
+Runs cross-browsers tests in Parallel on saucelabs.

 ## Co-locate CodeceptJS to your existing project

-Follow this [Easy 3-Steps process](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-cucumber/CO-LOCATE.md) to co-locate and quik start with CodeceptJS-Cucumber tests
+Follow this [Easy 3-Steps process](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-cucumber/CO-LOCATE.md) to co-locate and quik start with CodeceptJS-Cucumber tests.

 ## Usage